 Humans are complex, imaginative, and explorative beings.
 We are investigators, travelers, builders, and lovers.
 We create and destroy—build and tear down—come together and fall apart.
 We are thinkers and doers; determined to locate our exact physical and philosophical place within the universe.
 I am interested in the dichotomy between investigation and imagination, the physical world and the imaginary world, the effects of time, and how these concepts and places converge within the spectrum of visual art.
 I use experimental casting and burnout techniques to create three dimensional ceramic paintings in the forms of towers, walls, orbs, and tiles.
 Combustibles, ceramic materials, and clay are arranged inside plaster molds.
 The kiln firing process alters the materials, creating jagged void spaces, shimmering colors, and unique textures.
 These sculptures symbolize our evolution, our complexity, our history, and investigate our hidden emotions and thoughts within.

-Sara Henry was born in a small village on the west coast of Alaska along the banks of the Kuskokwim River.
-Surrounded by wide arctic tundra plains; nature and animals were her companion.
-Henry, her two sisters, and their dog spent their days exploring the land and the wild things that grew and lived there.
+Henry was born in a small village on the west coast of Alaska along the banks of the Kuskokwim River, surrounded by wide arctic tundra plains and vast mountain ranges.

 Henry received her BFA degree from the University of Alaska Anchorage and her MFA degree from the State University of New York at New Paltz.
 There, she discovered new and exciting ways of building complex sculptures using ceramic casting slip, combustible materials, oxides, and metals.
 Current events, ontology, existentialism and geology are motivations for concepts, techniques and material choices.
 Her work is a formal inquiry and material exploration that delves into the connections between humans and nature and investigates our history and our surroundings.